think-root/whatsapp-connector/README.md

 # What's up?

-This repository is part of the [chappie_bot](https://github.com/Think-Root/chappie_bot) repository.
-For **chappie_bot** to work correctly, this app must also be running if you are willing to risk losing your WhatsApp account.
-If not, simply remove the **SendMessageToWhatsApp** function call from **chappie_bot** and forget this repository.

-Wapp is essentially a wrapper around [Baileys](https://github.com/WhiskeySockets/Baileys/) that serves as an API server providing endpoints for WhatsApp automation.
+This repository is part of the [content-alchemist](https://github.com/think-root/content-alchemist) repository.
+If you want to have whatsapp integration, and you are not afraid of losing your whatsapp account (because it is an unofficial integration), then you also need to deploy this app.
+This is essentially a wrapper around [Baileys](https://github.com/WhiskeySockets/Baileys/) that serves as an API server providing endpoints for WhatsApp automation.

 ## How to run